jacobfhsmith/ae-5/README.md

-# ae-5
+# Application Exercise 5
-Application Exercise for Class 5
+Please plan to make your final commit + push by 11:59 PM on Thursday.
+This is subject to change based upon how far we get in class on Monday.